kamyashethia/ScalaForThePotterhead/Yield.md

 # For Comprehensions

 Let's talk about for loops in Scala.
-We use a lot of functional programming terms here, but don't let that scare you!
-We'll cover for loops, generator expressions, guards and yielding.
+We use a lot terms here (some of which come from functional programming), but don't let that scare you!
+We'll cover for comprehensions, generator expressions, guards and yielding.

 But first, let's talk about wands.
 Everyone knows that good wands are crafted from the finest wood, which is imbued with a token from a magical creature.
 Let's look at the wand class: